 If you do not specify a custom ID, the Requirements Editor numbers requirements in order.
-Custom IDs let you use your company standards for labeling requirements and set the numeric order.
+Custom IDs enable you to use your company standards for labeling requirements and to set the numeric order.
 (Custom IDs cannot contain a # character.)
-You can also use an ID to help locate a requirement by searching.
-Keywords also aid in searching for a requirement.
+You can also use an ID to help locate a requirement when searching.
+Keywords aid in searching for a requirement.

 Create the requirement

-and select Add Requirement After.
-Enter details for the
+R2.
+Click Add Requirement.
+Enter the details for the requirement:

 Custom ID: R2